Introduction to representation theory: Representations of finite groups: further results

 \emph{Proof of Burnside's theorem.}

 Assume Burnside's theorem is false.
-Then there exists a nonabelian simple group $G$ of order $p^aq^b$.
-Then by Theorem \ref{thm:2}, this group cannot have a conjugacy class of order $p^k$ or $q^k$, $k\ge 1$.
+Then there exists a nonsolvable group $G$ of order $p^aq^b$.
+Let $G$ be the smallest such group.
+Then $G$ is simple, and by Theorem \ref{thm:2}, it cannot have a conjugacy class of order $p^k$ or $q^k$, $k\ge 1$.
 So the order of any conjugacy class in $G$ is either $1$ or is divisible by $pq$.
 Adding the orders of conjugacy classes and equating the sum to $p^aq^b$, we see that there has to be more than one conjugacy class consisting just of one element.
 So $G$ has a nontrivial center, which gives a contradiction.